Telecommunications in Ukraine: History

+In 2004–2005 the Internet Association of Ukraine launched UA-VoIX, an IP-telephony traffic exchange point for Ukrainian providers; the software for the project was supplied by the Ukrainian company IXC.

-Russian Invasion of Ukraine
+Russian invasion of Ukraine

-Ukraine's military and government rapidly became dependent on SpaceX's Starlink satellite services during Russian's invasion of Ukraine in 2022, as Russia attacked key infrastructures including telecommunication ones, and Ukraine was experiencing significant problems with Internet access.
+Ukraine's military and government rapidly became dependent on SpaceX's Starlink satellite services during Russia's invasion of Ukraine in 2022, as Russia attacked key infrastructure including telecommunications infrastructure, and Ukraine was experiencing significant problems with Internet access.

-Satellite internet from SpaceX had key telecommunications role such as in the Siege of Azovstal (April 15–May 20), which helped Ukrainian defenders to resist Russian troops in Mariupol.
+Satellite internet from SpaceX had key telecommunications role such as in the Siege of Azovstal (15 April–20 May), which helped Ukrainian defenders to resist Russian troops in Mariupol.

 While military and government use of Starlink has been the most important aspect of opening Ukraine to low-altitude satellite internet services in early 2022, civilians are also heavily using the technology "to keep in touch with the outside world and tell loved ones that they are alive."
 During the war, Ukrainians can use Starlink terminals without paying the usual monthly subscription fee.

-To pay for the cost of Starlink in Ukraine, SpaceX donated for an estimate of over $100 million, while an unknown amount was secured by several European countries and the US government.
+To pay for the cost of Starlink in Ukraine, SpaceX donated services valued at an estimated $100 million, while an unknown amount was secured by several European countries and the US government.
 In June 2023, The Pentagon communicated that the Department of Defense signed a contract with SpaceX's Starlink to buy those satellite services for Ukraine.

 The use of Starlink in Russian-occupied territories in Ukraine was however restricted by SpaceX, according to Ukrainian officials.

+In November 2025 Kyivstar became the first European mobile operator to launch Starlink direct-to-cell satellite service for 4G smartphones, initially enabling SMS with voice and data planned for 2026.
+By March 2026, Kyivstar said 5 million customers had connected to the Kyivstar-SpaceX network and more than 7 million SMS messages had been transmitted through the satellite network.
+More than 50,000 traditional Starlink terminals remain deployed in Ukraine.